aixinransummer/DATA512-final-project/README.md

 | Value | Monthly unemployment rate in percentage|

 ## Explanation of Each File
+[A4-visualization.docx](A4-visualization.docx) is the assignment turned in for Assignment 4, which include a visualizaiton and a reflection report about the graph.
+The assignment aims to explain how masking policy affects the progression of confirmed COVID cases through the visualization.

+[A5-plan.docx](A6-plan.docx) is the assignment turned in for Assignment 5, which documents my plan about carrying out analysis for the project.

+[A6-presentation.ppt](A6-presentation.ppt) is the powerpoint I used for the in-class presentation.

+[A7-final-report.docx](A7-final-report.docx) is the final report turned in for Assignment 7.

+[DATA-512-Project.ipynb](DATA-512-Project.ipynb) is a jupyter notebook that documents all the code that has been used from Assignment 4-7.
 ## Licenses
 Datasets used for this project is licensed under [MIT](LICENSE).